Khan, Simeon And Harry Mankewitz: Peasant Brothers From Bulgaria Who Revolutionized The Motion Picture Industry

-May 4, 1901 - Khan, Simeon and Harry Mankewitz arrive at Ellis Island, New York.
+May 4, 1901:Khan, Simeon and Harry Mankewitz arrive at Ellis Island, New York.
 At the processing station, Khan tells his brothers to forget their miserable, horrible, disgusting past and focus only on the future.
 They will become "big deals" in America and make their deadbeat father and mother proud.
-Mankewitz is shortened to 'Manka' by the Immigration Officer.

-The next year, Harry sees The Great Train Robbery.
-He becomes hysterical believing the train on the screen is going to hit him and kill him.
+The next year, Harry sees 'The Great Train Robbery.'
+He becomes hysterical believing the train on the screen is going to hit and kill him.
 He vowed never to see another "moving picture" believing they would lead to the complete breakdown of society.

 Khan's first movies with his new camera were of his brother Simeon crying.
 These films were mildly successful with the public but not enough to pay the bills.

-It wasn't until Khan filmed himself beating his brother Harry's head with a juggling club over and over again that they had their first breakout hit.
-The Mankas were on their way!
+It wasn't until Khan filmed himself beating his brother Harry over the head with a juggling club (until he was unconscious) that they had their first breakout hit.

 Over the next couple of years, the Mankas were able to continually raise the admission prices to their movies because the demand was so high.

-One night, after waking from a particularly violent nightmare, Simeon has the idea to sell everything they own to buy two more projectors, setting them up in nearby storefronts (inventing the "wide release").
+One night, after waking from a particularly violent nightmare, Simeon has the idea to sell everything they own to buy two more projectors, setting them up in nearby storefronts (effectively inventing the "wide release").

 The decision to make "more important movies" nearly ruined the company.
-They spent almost everything they had saved on a series of shorts about Turkish repression of the Bulgarians over the years and the valiant way the Bulgarians fought and died.
+They spent almost everything they had saved on a series of shorts about recent Turkish repression of the Bulgarians and the valiant way the Bulgarians fought and died.

-In an incredible stroke of luck, Simeon (while in an asylum to calm his nerves) filmed a basket of kittens playing with a ball of twine.
+In an incredible stroke of luck, Simeon (while in an asylum to calm his nerves) filmed a basket of kittens playing with a ball of twin.
 It was this film - Kittens Playing With Balls Of Twine - that pulled the Manka Bros. out of the poor house and back into the money.